Rajpramukh

 Gopalaswami Ayyangar, Minister for States, Addressing the Rajpramukhs' Conference in New Delhi on 16 March 1952.

-Rajpramukh was an administrative title in India which existed from India's independence in 1947 until 1956.
-Rajpramukhs were the appointed governors of certain Indian provinces and states.
+Rajpramukh was an administrative title in India that existed from India's independence in 1947 until 1956.
+They were the appointed governors of certain Indian provinces and states.

 Background

 The British Indian Empire, which included most of present-day India, Pakistan, and Bangladesh, was made up of two types of political units.
-British India consisted of fifteen provinces, all British possessions, ruled directly by the British in all respects, either through a governor or a chief commissioner, officials appointed by the viceroy.
-Existing alongside British India were a large number of princely states, ruled by local hereditary rulers, who acknowledged British suzerainty, including British control of their external affairs, but who retained local autonomy.
-At the time of the proclamation of Queen Victoria as Empress of India in 1875, more than 700 Indian princely states and territories enjoyed treaty relations with the British Crown.
+British India comprised fifteen provinces, all British possessions, ruled directly by the British in all respects, either through a governor or a chief commissioner, who were officials appointed by the viceroy.
+Existing alongside British India were a large number of princely states, ruled by local hereditary rulers (subjects of the British Empire), who remained under British suzerainty, including British control of their external affairs, but who also retained local autonomy.
+At the time of the proclamation of Queen Victoria as Empress of India in 1875, more than 700 Indian princely states and territories enjoyed treaty relations with the British Crown, with the latter as hegemon.
 The exact relationship between the Government of India (controlled by the British) and these states varied enormously, ranging from treaties of alliance, defence, protection, or supervision to almost outright control.
-The British Crown assumed control of British India from the East India Company in 1857 and thereafter controlled the internal governance through a Secretary of State for India in London and a Viceroy in India.
+The British Crown assumed control of British India from the East India Company in 1857, and, thereafter, controlled the internal governance through a Secretary of State for India in London and a Viceroy in India.

 The hundreds of princely states varied greatly in size, from Hyderabad, with a population of over ten million, to tiny states.
 Most of the rulers of the princely states worked closely with a British political agent who was responsible to the governor of a British province, but the four largest princely states, Hyderabad, Gwailor, Baroda, Mysore, and Jammu and Kashmir, had Residents directly under the authority of the viceroy.
 Two agencies, the Central India Agency and Rajputana Agency, were made up of numerous princely states, and their political agents were appointed by the Viceroy.